 Publication Date: New York, NY : Oxford University Press, 2015-2016.

 This series from the Cambridge University Press covers physical and biological anthropology, including evolutionary biology, animal behaviour, primatology, and ecology.
-The individual volumes can be found in the Museum Library, Veterinary Library, Biomedical Library, or Dental Library according to which library is most appropriate for the subject of the volume.
+The individual volumes can be found in the Museum Library, Veterinary Library, Biotech Commons, or Dental Library according to which library is most appropriate for the subject of the volume.
 PennKey holders can use the Request options in Franklin in order to pick up from another library location.

 Wiley-Blackwell Encyclopedia of Human Evolution by Geoffrey Wood; Bernard Wood (Editor)This comprehensive A to Z encyclopedia provides extensive coverage of important scientific terms related to improving our understanding of how we evolved.
 Specifically, the 5,000 entries in this two-volume set cover evidence and methods used to investigate the relationships among the living great apes, evidence about what makes the behavior of modern humans distinctive, and evidence about the evolutionary history of that distinctiveness, as well as information about modern methods used to trace the recent evolutionary history of modern human populations.